hawkfish/textform/docs/transforms/splits/capture.rst

     .. py:attribute:: input
         :type: str

-        The name of the string column to apply the *pattern* to.
+        The name of the string field to apply the *pattern* to.
         It will be dropped from the output, so use :py:class:`Copy` to preserve it.

     .. py:attribute:: outputs
         :type: tuple(str), str

-        The the output column(s)s receiving the capture groups.
+        The the output field(s)s receiving the capture groups.
         There must be the same number as the number of capture groups in the *pattern*.

     .. py:attribute:: pattern